 SDROs are managed according to the 'specific balance principle' which effectively provides for bonds to be issued at the same terms as the underlying mortgage loans.
 This method almost fully eliminates market and liquidity risks.
 As a result, SDROs typically do not employ derivatives to manage market risks.
 In addition, risk management requirements for Danish covered bonds are some of the strictest in Europe with regards to interest rate, currency and option risks, tying the maximum deviations of cover pool value to a dedicated share of overcollateralisation or capital.
 Each capital centre is monitored independently and has to comply with the respective regulations.
 Liquidity risk for Danish covered bonds is very low due to the requirement to match asset redemptions with covered bond redemptions due.
 This is further facilitated by the ability to use substitute assets, which are introduced to capital centres to meet regulatory overcollateralisation levels.
-Further, the 2014 amendment of the act addresses the refinancing risk of adjustable-rate mortgages: If the refinancing of a corresponding short-dated covered bonds fails, investors are compensated through an up to 5% increase of the interest rate until the next refinancing effectively stressing the borrowers affordability.
 The definition of eligible assets follows European standards.
 There is a regularly updated, maximum loan-to-value (LTV) ratio of 80% for the main collateral type (residential mortgages) and 60% for commercial mortgage loans, including mortgage loans secured by agriculture.
 There are no restrictions on the share of commercial or residential mortgage loans.
 Further, the act permits the inclusion of substitute assets (maximum 15% of the cover pool), including exposures to sovereigns, public-sector entities, and banks (including covered bonds).
 Generally, cover assets can be domiciled in the European economic area or certain OECD countries.
-By law, non-performing loans remain in the cover pool.
+By law, nonperforming loans remain in the cover pool.
 However, the regulation specifies that non-performing loans are not fully accounted for in cover pool tests.
-Despite the non-performance of the borrower covered bond investors remain entitled to the proceeds of the foreclosure.
+The respective percentage share depends on i.e. the LTV of the respective collateral.
+Despite the non-performance of the borrower, covered bond investors remain entitled to the proceeds of the foreclosure.